bbc/audio-orchestration/Readme.md

 # Development

-You need Node.js (14, but earlier versions will likely still work) and npm (need version 7 or higher for the workspace support).
+You need Node.js (version 14, but earlier versions may still work) and npm (version 7 or higher is needed for the workspace support).

 First install the dependencies, then build all of them once (the `-ws` flag tells npm to run the `build` command for each package).